-The next image was sheer coincidence and luck.
-15 seconds after taking the first one the sweeper appeared and add a second sense of cleaning.
+The next image was sheer coincidence.
+15 seconds after taking the first one the sweeper appeared and adds a second sense of cleaning.

-So it was my choice to chose the two things to relate to each other, even though the reality was different.
+So I chose the two things to relate to each other, even though the reality was different.